-When file system holding iSCSI LUNs come in online state from faulted state on the Veritas Access target, the Veritas Access initiator is not able to recognize the LUNs.
+When the file system holding iSCSI LUNs goes into ONLINE state from the FAULTED state on the Veritas Access target, the Veritas Access initiator is not able to recognize the LUNs.

 Restart the target service on the Veritas Access target.